6 weeks checkup

 - doctor

-- interaction between parents and children
+- interaction between you and the child

-- the child’s movement development
+- the child’s physical activity (in Norwegian) and movement development

-- the parents' well-being and mental health (cohabitation)
+- the parents' well-being and mental health

 Examinations